 UUCEF, LLC Account Name

 I, on behalf of the above named Congregation Common Endowment Fund, LLC, hereinaft entries to our Account indicated below at the below, hereafter called DEPOSITORY (Bank I acknowledge that the origination of ACH trathe provisions of U.S. law.
 The depository will and any additional requested withdrawals.
 Ollonger send checks unless previous arrangel holder. er called UUCEF, LLC, to initiate credit depository financial institution named), and to credit the same to such account. nsactions to our account must comply with ll be credited with all quarterly distributions nce authorized, the UUCEF, LLC will no

 Bank Name:

 Branch number or Name:

 City:State:

 Zip Code:

 Routing Number: Select One: Checking

 Account Number: Savings

 [You MUST ATTACH a check payable from VOID, to this authorization request to verius account numbers.]

-This authorization is to remain in full force and effect until UUCEF, LLC has received written notification from an authorized signer on the account of its termination within 30 days prior to distribution transaction date.
+This authorization is to remain in full force and written notification from an authorized signer days prior to distribution transaction date.

 Name (Please Print)

 Signature Date